Kick (1999 film): Production

 Producer Steve Turnbull later revealed the distributor took the director's original 115-minute cut and reduced it to 85 minutes.

-The film was shot in Sydney, with filming locations including Knox Grammar School, Luna Park and the Sydney Opera House.
+The film was shot in Sydney, with filming locations including St Joseph's College (using extras from Knox Grammar School), Luna Park and the Sydney Opera House.

 Remake

 In 2014 Turnbull and Heys announced plans to remake the film.